tommygeiger/tuner/Cookies.md

-# Cookies Policy
+# Cookies

-Effective 4/26/2021
+Effective 4/27/2021

 By using Tuner, you consent to the use of cookies.
-Our Cookies Policy explains what cookies are and how we use cookies.

-## What are cookies

-Cookies are small pieces of text sent by your web browser by a website you visit.
-A cookie file is stored in your web browser and allows the Service or a third-party to recognize you and make your next visit easier and the Service more useful to you.
-Cookies can be "persistent" or "session" cookies.
+Cookies are small pieces of data stored in your web browser by a website you visit, and allow websites to remember stateful information during and after a session.
+We use cookies to enable Spotify API requests after authentication.
 We don't use third-party cookies.

-## How we use cookies

-We use cookies to enable Spotify API requests after authentication.
-When you use and access the Service, we place the following persistent cookies files in your web browser:
+When you use Tuner, we place the following persistent cookies in your web browser:

 | Cookie  | Purpose | Expiry |
 | - | - | - |